bkoprucu/jekyll4test/_posts/2024-10-05-Using-Lombok-wisely.md

 For builders: Named arguments like in Kotlin probably won't come to Java, but Project Valhalla's [value classes](https://openjdk.org/jeps/401) will promote domain driven design solutions (less primitive obsession), allowing for safer to constructors, which reduces the need for builders - perhaps a topic for another article.

 If these features are present by the time you're reading, consider using them.
+(By now, most developers already prefer records over `@Value`, therefore I won't get into records here).

 ## Final thoughts